 Many of us know from first hand experience that talking to another person can be invaluable in helping us to understand ourselves better, or to make sense of experiences and situations that we are struggling to come to terms with or would like to change.
 I can offer a calm and supportive environment in which to do this, albeit one where challenging questions can be addressed.

-I aim to work collaboratively, starting with your individual needs, supporting you to gain insight so that you can make meaningful choices about what is important for you.
+I aim to work collaboratively, starting with your needs, supporting you to gain insight so that you can make meaningful choices about what is important for you.
 I work in private practice and the voluntary sector, with people from a wide variety of backgrounds.
 As an integrative therapist, I draw on several approaches to find the best and most appropriate way of working with you.

 I offer both short-term counselling and longer, open-ended work.
 I am a registered member of the BACP (British Association for Counselling and Psychotherapy).